OpenGlobalMind/old-ogm-wiki/OGM Culture/OGM Community Patterns.md

 1. additional participants continue to join the channel, either from invites (direct and indirect), or just because the name is attractive
 1. the participants keep adding content and discussion they think is relevant to the topic
 1. at some point, critical mass is achieved, and the participants deeper and richer interactions both here and elsewhere (zoom calls, working sessions, etc.)

+## Everything Is A Project

+When we work together, we need a shared understanding of the goals and action plan.
+Copy the [[OGM Stewardship/Project Plans/Template for Project|Template for Project]] to a new page and fill it out.